makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Sorta like putting things in a box, then?"

 "I guess.
-Or writing them down on a sheet of paper with a specific heading, then puttin that sheet in a folder, which is put in another folder.
+Or writing them down on a sheet of paper with a specific heading, then putting that sheet in a folder, which is put in another folder.
 At the very top, you give rules for how to get to what you need."

 Amy looked thoughtful for a moment, then nodded.
 "Makes sense, then."